freshprogrammer/pyro/readme.md

 - Enter - menu interact

 ###Special Controls (Dev Mode Only)
-- F1 - toggle time based movement vs key based movement.
+- F1 - Toggle time based movement vs key based movement.
 - F2 - Restart game
 - 1 - Shorten trail length
 - 2 - Extend trail length

 ###New Features & Changes
 - Added basic AI that moves directly to fuel.
-No self preservation.
+AI option added to main menu.
+- Added basic AI self preservation so it wont walk on fire unless it must.
+- Updated score calculation.
+Each fuel scores you fuelCount*2. walking then decreases score by 1 each move up to fuelCount.
+Inventivenesses faster fuel collection.
+- Added separate high score tracking and storage for AI.
+- Updated fire and fuel images
+- Fire images now show player movement direction (Fixed bug in FGL rendering rotated cropped images)

 ###Build Notes
 To build with fresh solution, you will need to manually link the FreshGameLibrary.dll included in the bin folder.
 You will also need the XNA SDK installed.